darrellcolehill/PrivateChatApp/README.md

 # Messoonger
 A chat application that allows private communication between individuals

+## Features to implement
+1) Add sqlite databse
+2) Configure gitpod so the program can be run from anyone's computer and the configuration will take place automatically.

 ## Steps to run program
 1) Download above files